-Information published in this e-pamphlet will be useful for families of patients diagnosed with Crohn's Disease or Ulcerative Colitis who would like to understand more about the conditions.
+Information published in this booklet will be useful for families of patients diagnosed with Crohn's Disease or Ulcerative Colitis who would like to understand more about these conditions.

-The information is for educational purposes only.
+The information in this booklet is for educational purposes only.
 It is not intended to be a substitute for professional medical advice.

-Always consult your doctor regarding your medical condition.
+Always consult your doctor regarding your specific medical condition.